mrWallaceMadeira/setupGuide/README.md

 If you have a Mac, follow below.
 If you have Windows, skip to the Windows section.\
 ###### Mac installation instructions
 - [x] See if you have it first
-  - Command + Space, type: `Terminal`, hit Enter
+  - Command + Space, type: `Terminal` and hit Enter
   - type `git --version`, hit Enter
   - If you get a response like `git version #.##` skip this section
 - [x] Download Homebrew
-  - Command + Space, type: `Terminal`, hit Enter
+  - Command + Space, type: `Terminal` and hit Enter
   - type: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`,  hit Enter
   - Answer yes or hit enter when prompted
-- [x] Once finished, still in Terminal, type: `brew install git`, hit Enter
+- [x] Once finished, still in Terminal, type: `brew install git` and hit Enter

 `